my10c/jenkins-docker/Readme.md

 ### Plugins

 To add, remove plugins: edit the file plugins.txt
 The syntax is : directory-name-at-jenkins-plugins-site:version-of-the plugin

-To see the correct name, remember the name of the plugin is not (most of the time) the same name of the plugin location.
-Please note that plugin from the opensource might not be compatible with Cloudbees, which will cause jenkin not to start.
+To see the correct name, visit he URL's below.
+Remember the name of the plugin is not (most of the time) the same name of the plugin location.

+**Please note that plugins from the opensource might not be compatible with Cloudbees, which will cause jenkin not to start**

 For opensource location: http://updates.jenkins-ci.org/download/plugins